Skip to content

 • Use either artists or movements

-Using both may result in one overpowering the other, or in unexpected outcome
+Using both may result in one overpowering the other, or in unexpected outcomes.

 • Select medium that fits artist

-It helps model a lot to know which medium to use when styling
+It helps the model to know which medium to use when styling.

 • Add action after subject